benbyford/ai-ethics-framework/README.md

 ### Framework formatting

+*Format key:*

+Category

-Category -> persons to who in an organsation this may relate
+-> persons to who in an organsation this may relate

+[general or speicifc technology consideration]

-    - issue / problem / technology area [general or specific technology consideration]
+- issue / problem / technology area

   - General issue articulation

     - Secondary related articulations or format

     - Example question formations relating to real world questions

       - reasons for consideration

       - possible implecations to AI product, organisation or persons

         - possible solutions / directions of travel

         - references

 ## General Principles